Speaking Engagements, Special Events

 Put the word out to your whole church and ask for help.
 Make a list of the things you’ll need that people can donate or lend: fresh flowers from members’ gardens for centerpieces, table cloths, paper plates, small gift bag items like pens and notepads, snack items, etc.

-You could even have some fun with it and throw a women’s conference “shower,” registering for the items you need (even WalMart and Target have registries these days) and inviting the whole congregation to bring their gifts and come fellowship together.
+You could even have some fun with it and throw a women’s conference “shower,” registering for the items you need (even WalMart and other discount stores have registries these days) and inviting the whole congregation to bring their gifts and come fellowship together.
 And don’t forget the “money tree” (or some other receptacle) for people who would rather give cash or a check.

 Take up a love offering from your congregation for conference expenses.
 If your conference is far enough ahead in the future, you might be able to take up two or three over time.